About Community Scholars

 - Complete TCU application due (Early Action deadline)

-Choose one from any of the prompts provided by the TCU application, the Common Application or ApplyTexas.
+Choose one from any of the prompts provided by the TCU application, the Coalition Application, the Common Application or ApplyTexas.
 Only one essay submission is required.

-For the Community Scholars Program, completion of the Community Scholars Essay is required in addition to the essay requirement of TCU’s Application for Undergraduate Admission.
+For the Community Scholars Program, completion of both the short video submission and the Community Scholars Essay is required in addition to the essay requirement of TCU’s Application for Undergraduate Admission.

 This additional essay tells us more about you and allows you to demonstrate your writing skills, organizational skills, creativity, and imagination.
 Your essay should be 300-400 words in length.
 You may submit your essay by logging on to the MyTCU Portal and clicking the Community Scholars link.
 Please choose from one of the following prompts: